-Lawmakers Quickly Respond To Cuomo's Resignation, Republicans Hope It Restores 'Honor, Decency, And Accountability To New York State Government'
+Lawmakers From New York And Beyond Respond To Cuomo's Resignation

 — Eric Adams (@ericadamsfornyc) August 10, 2021

+He is also pragmatic about the quality of leadership the state all need to move forward.

+“At the end of the day, New Yorkers want to have two things.
+They want to have good, competent, strong leadership.
+They also want people to be ethical and respectful and honest, and we have to be able to have both those things reside in an important person in government,” Kaminsky said.

-Republicans pounced not long after Cuomo made his announcement.
+Meanwhile, Republicans pounced not long after Cuomo made his announcement.

 “Today marks one small step toward restoring honor, decency, and accountability to New York State government.
 I hope today also brings some measure of justice to the brave women who had the courage to come forward against a powerful and vindictive political figure,” Senate Republican Leader Rob Ortt said in a statement.
 “Over the past year, Andrew Cuomo’s credibility completely fell apart.
 Now, following his overdue resignation, it will never be repaired.
 The Governor’s pervasive harassment and coverups cast a dark cloud over our State Capitol and took us away from the important work facing this state.